 Indian Americans diagnosed with cancer face unique cultural and social issues.
 From linguistic barriers to dietary differences, they often feel alone in their journey.
 IACAN was established to assist them through the recovery process.

-The South Asian community is the fastest growing and the third largest Asian group in the U.S. The Indian American community represents the second largest Asian group in Houston and continues to grow.
+The Indian American community represents the second largest Asian group in Houston and continues to grow.
 Cancer is a major health concern among Indian Americans.
 It has touched the lives of almost every one through either a spouse, relative, friend or an acquaintance.
 The diagnosis of cancer can be frightening, depressing and devastating.
 Though there is help from relatives and friends, there is no organized central support system or a resource network in the community.
 Given the uniqueness of our population, we have distinct psychological, social and practical needs.
-The Indian American Cancer Network is designed to provide a diverse network of resources that will address the psychosocial and the cultural needs of the community.
+The Indian American Cancer Network is designed to provide a diverse network of resources that will address the psycho-social and the cultural needs of the community.